Warning: Disconnect power before servicing.

 What F-codes does a Thermador oven use?

-Thermador ovens use F24 (temperature sensor fault), F34 (control board relay fault), F7 (control board or door switch fault), and F64 (control board internal failure).
+Thermador ovens use F24 for a temperature sensor fault, F34 for a control board relay failure, F7 for either a control board fault or a door switch problem, and F64 for a control board internal failure.
 Newer models with full LCD displays may show PROBE instead of F24 when the temperature sensor fails.
+If you're seeing a code that's not on that list, it's possible a digit got corrupted in the display, so cut power and let it restart to confirm what you're actually dealing with before you go ordering parts.

 Which Thermador oven error is easiest and cheapest to fix?